 STA 100 Statistical Methods (4)

 Study of the methods whereby data are collected, analyzed, and presented.
 Topics include: frequency distributions, measures of location, dispersion, and skewness, probability and probability distributions, and various topics in statistical inference.
-Meets the new General Education Mathematics requirement.
+Class incorporates data analysis software.
+Meets 2023 General Education Mathematics (and Quantitative Reasoning).

 STA 225 Applied Statistical Analysis (4)

 This course deals in‑depth with statistical methods used to analyze data.
 Applications are drawn from many diverse areas.
 Topics include: measures of location and scale for frequency distributions, addition and multiplication laws for probability, binomial, Poisson, and normal distributions, inferences about proportions and location parameters in one‑sample and two‑sample problems, analysis of completely randomized and randomized blocks designs, simple linear regression and correlation, sign test, median test, rank sum test, and signed rank test.
-Prerequisites: Calculus II (MAT 152) or Calculus II for Engineering Technologies (MAT 122).
-Cross listed with MAT 225.
+Prerequisites: MAT 112, or MAT 121 or MAT 152.

 STA 290 Topics in Statistics (1-4)